Legal, financial, and strategic support for worker-activists organizing to improve their companies.

 Can you donate to help whistleblowers and activists who are standing up to corporations?
 Are you a worker-activist seeking help?
 Are you part of a group of coworkers that wants to set up a mutual aid fund to help other people at your job?
 Are you just curious about this whole project?
 Check out our Frequently Asked Questions for more information.

 We’re able to commit 100% of the funds contributed online to providing financial support to workers in need.
-Join others in donating $25, $100, or $500 to the Tech Worker Fund or the Starbucks Worker Fund today.
+Join others in donating $25, $100, or $500 to the Tech Workers Fund or the Starbucks Workers Fund today.

 Stay in the Loop

 Sign up for updates and news about the Coworker Solidarity Fund.